GM, Korea’s LG Chem in venture to build factory in Ohio

 They’ll break ground on the new plant sometime next year, but the exact location wasn’t disclosed.

-The move comes after GM closed a sprawling small-car assembly plant in Lordstown earlier this year.
+The new battery plant comes after GM closed a sprawling small-car assembly plant in Lordstown earlier this year.
 The battery plant was announced last fall during contract talks with the United Auto Workers union, but it won’t make up for the lost jobs at the small-car plant.

 The Lordstown factory stopped making cars in March.
 Just two years ago it employed 4,500 workers on two shifts who made the Chevrolet Cruze compact car.
 Most of those employees either retired or transferred to other GM factories.

-Note: This story has been updated to correct that the Chevrolet’s fully electric vehicle is the Bolt, not the Volt.